pa11y/pa11y-dashboard/README.md

 You'll also need to have [MongoDB][mongo] installed and running.
 See the [MongoDB install guide][mongo-install] for more information on this.

 You'll then need to clone this repo locally and install dependencies with `npm install`.
-Now we need to add some configuration before we can run the application.
+Now you need to add some configuration before you can run the application.
 We can do this in two ways:

 ### Option 1: Using Environment Variables